 You cannot demand or ask for more than $10,000 in a small claims court case.
 (Government Code 28.093).
 Small claims parties can only recover money.
 You cannot seek injunctive relief.
 For example, if you pay a painter $1,000 to paint your house and the painter does not even begin, you cannot ask the court to issue an order for the painter to paint your house.
 This would be called injunctive relief.

 Are there appeals in small claims court?

-Small claims court trials are very informal compared to a regular civil trial.
+Unlike regular civil trials, small claims court rules do not follow the Rules of Evidence.
 There are no rules of evidence.
 Additionally, the judge is allowed to ask questions of the parties and witnesses, and generally takes a more proactive role in determining the facts of a case.
-A small claims court trial is much quicked, often lasting between 15-20 minutes.
-A jury trial will likely last longer, probably a few hours.
+A small claims court trial is much quicker, often lasting between 15-20 minutes.
+However, if a party wishes for a jury trial, it will likely last a few hours.